Gunmen Kill 10 In Central Mexico Bar Attack - UrduPoint

 Queretaro, the capital of Queretaro state, is considered one of the safer cities in Mexico, which has been plagued by years of drug cartel-related violence.

-Located around 200 kilometers (120 miles) northwest of Mexico City, it is known for its Spanish colonial architecture.
+Queretaro, a city known more for its colonial architecture than for its crime, is around 200 kilometers (120 miles) northwest of Mexico City.

-Spiraling violence, much of it linked to drug trafficking and gangs, has seen more than 450,000 people murdered in Mexico since 2006.
+Across Mexico, spiraling violence, much of it linked to drug trafficking and gangs, has seen more than 450,000 people murdered since 2006.

-Tackling the murders and kidnappings that are a daily occurrence in Mexico is among the major challenges facing President Claudia Sheinbaum.
+Tackling the murders and kidnappings that are a daily occurrence is among the major challenges facing President Claudia Sheinbaum.

 The former Mexico City mayor, who became the country's first woman president on October 1, has ruled out declaring "war" on drug cartels.